mits-gossau/web-components-toolbox-klubschule/docs/README.md

     - ```npm install```
     - ```npm run serve```

+### Install Dependencies:
+- execute ```git submodule update --init --recursive --force``` (Note: Avoid using the --remote flag when opening the project.
+Using the --remote flag loads the latest Frontend Solution into the Backend Solution and ignores to which commit the parent module points.)

 ## Usage Guidelines
 ### Component Development
 When developing components for Klubschule, adhere to the following guidelines: